softwaresaved/byte-sized-rse/episodes/45-review-pull-request.md

 ## Write a Review of the PR

-So we open the repo URL link in a browser, and go to “Pull requests” on the repo main page Then select the pull request
+So we open the repo URL link in a browser, and go to “Pull requests" on the repo main page Then select the pull request
 To review the request's changes, we can go to 'Files changed' - one of the tabs Which perhaps unsurprisingly, shows us the changes in each file, in this case just one file, and one change